DalBrar/NodeJS-Chat-App/README.md

 - Serve-favicon

 ## To Run
-Once dependencies, if on a linus system with TMux installed you can run ./start.sh, or `nodejs index.js`
+Once dependencies installed, if on a linus system with TMux installed you can run ./start.sh, or `nodejs index.js`